sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 * Every time a player types a command, a task is created to execute that command; we call these _command tasks_.
 * Whenever a player connects or disconnects from the MOO, the server starts a task to do whatever processing is necessary, such as printing out `Munchkin has connected` to all of the players in the same room; these are called _server tasks_.
 * The `fork` statement in the programming language creates a task whose execution is delayed for at least some given number of seconds; these are _forked tasks_.
+Sub-second forking is possible (eg. 0.1)
 * The `suspend()` function suspends the execution of the current task.
 A snapshot is taken of whole state of the execution, and the execution will be resumed later.
 These are called _suspended tasks_.
+Sub-second suspending is possible.
 * The `read()` function also suspends the execution of the current task, in this case waiting for the player to type a line of input.
 When the line is received, the task resumes with the `read()` function returning the input line as result.
 These are called _reading tasks_.

 The last three kinds of tasks above are collectively known as _queued tasks_ or _background tasks_, since they may not run immediately.